 In the year of our Lord 2018, you don’t have to worry about the consequences of a bad idea.
 You don’t have to worry about winning an argument or defending an opinion.
 You have Twitter now.
 For no charge at all, you can create a Twitter account, using whatever name you’d like along with whatever photo you’d like.
 Your grandfather would exchange ideas in person, in public, while you get to exchange your ideas from the shield of anonymity via your mother’s basement.

-Furthermore, it seems that the actual political divide we are experiencing right now in this country sometimes bleeds into baseball.
+It seems that the actual political divide we are experiencing right now in this country sometimes bleeds into baseball.
 Am I the only one noticing this?
 We see “the mob” mentality all over baseball Twitter and if you don’t have an erection over advanced stats, you must hate all advance stats and you’re probably a Trump supporter.
 And, under no circumstances, can you have these debates in person.

 On one side of the aisle you have guys like Joe Simpson, Chip Caray, Jeff Francoeur, John Smoltz and Dale Murphy.
 On the other side of the aisle you have an angry mob telling guys like Murph how stupid they are for not adhering to the fact that wRC+ is a much more accurate representation of a player’s offensive story than batting average.